Exponential time differencing for matrix-valued dynamical systems: Matrix Exponential Time Differencing

 an equation we can directly integrate.
 Here $e^{A}$ for $A \in \RR^{n\times n}$ is the matrix exponential.
 The solution of (\ref{eq:ODE}) in the time interval $[t_n,t_{n+1}]$ where $t_{n+1} = t_n + \Delta t$ and $t_0=0$, is given by the variation-of-constants formula

 where we need to evaluate the integral in (\ref{eq:etd-int}), which, if the commutator $[N,e^{sR}]$ is non-zero, is not trivial (equally if $[N,e^{sL}] \neq 0$).
 With classic ETD methods, we try to approximate the nonlinear term in the integral using an algebraic polynomial.
-For now, we consider the case $[L,R] = 0$.
-Note that many (but not all) problems of practical relevance satisfy this condition (a common case is e.g.~$R=L^T$ and $L$ normal).
-Throughout this paper, we adopt the notation $N(Q(t_n),t_n) = N(t_n)$ for simplicity.
+For now, we consider the case $[L,R] = 0$, and will drop this simplification only in section~\ref{sec:extensions_non_comm}.
+Note that many (but not all) problems of practical relevance satisfy this condition (a common case is, e.g.,~$R=L^T$ and $L$ normal).
+Throughout this paper, we adopt the notation $N(Q(t),t) = N(t)$ and $N(t_n)=N_n$ for simplicity.

 We also define $\varphi$ functions commonly seen in the exponential integrators literature \cite{LUAN2014168, hochbruck2010exponential} to simplify notation.
 Let $\theta = \tau / \Delta t \in [0,1]$ and we then define these functions as